davesweb/laravel-bricklink-api/README.md

 # Laravel Bricklink API
-This pacakge is a Laravel wrapper for the `davesweb/bricklink-api` package.
+This package is a Laravel wrapper for the `davesweb/bricklink-api` package.
 It adds a config file for your Bricklink credentials, a service provider which registers everything correctly for dependency injection, and an autodiscover to the `davesweb/bricklink-api` package.
 Other functionality stays the same.

 ## Installation
 Via composer: